 - ISO/IEC DIS 29187-1 [В настоящее время на стадии разработки]Information technology — Identification of privacy protection requirements pertaining to learning, education and training (LET)Part 1: Framework and reference model

-- ISO/AWI 30439 [В настоящее время на стадии разработки]Human Resource Management — Data Privacy Standard
+- ISO/AWI 30439 [В настоящее время на стадии разработки]Human Resource Management — Safe Handling of Data

 - Опубликовано 2